 Stanly County Schools parents and guardians are asked to complete the Intent to Return form, which offers the two choices.

-Avery County Schools will begin on August 17 under Plan B, blended learning, plus a remote option.
+Avery County Schools started on August 17 under Plan B, blended learning, plus a remote option.
 The deadline for parents to enroll students in the virtual program is August 7.

-Students will start school on August 17 under Plan B in Lincoln County.
+Students started on August 17 under Plan B in Lincoln County.
 Parents of high-risk students and families may choose for their child to learn remotely, the district says.

 A blended, hybrid model of learning with both in-person and remote learning will be in place.
 Students in grades K-8 will remain in self contained classrooms for Core Content instruction.

 The district will operate with staggered entry at 25% for the first two weeks and approximately 50% during week 3.
 Students will be divided into 4 cohorts.
 Open House would occur virtually August 11-13.

 The Lincoln County Schools Board of Education has now approved for elementary grades to transition into Plan 'A' beginning October 13.